varunkanbhat18/Blood-Care-App/README.md

 ## Getting Started

 ## Built With
-1. Android Studio - The programming language used
+1. Android Studio - The IDE used for the project
 2. Firebase - Online database facility
 3. Java Developer Kit (JDK)
 4. Adobe XD - Creation of UI design